 Minimum Meal Frequency

-English: % of children 6–23 months of age who received solid, semi-solid or soft foods the minimum number of times or more the previous day or night
+English: % of children 6 - 23 months of age who consumed solid, semi-solid or soft foods at least the minimum number of times during the previous day

-French: % d'enfants âgés de 6 à 23 mois ayant reçu des aliments solides, semi-solides ou mous le nombre minimum de fois ou plus, le jour ou la nuit précédents
+French: % d'enfants âgés de 6 à 23 mois ayant consommé des aliments solides, semi-solides ou mous au moins le nombre minimum de fois le jour précédent

-Czech: % dětí ve věku 6-23 měsíců, které během uplynulého dne a noci konzumovaly alespoň minimální počet (frekvenci) tuhých, polotuhých nebo měkkých jídel
+Czech: % dětí ve věku 6-23 měsíců, které během uplynulého dne konzumovaly alespoň minimální počet (frekvenci) tuhých, polotuhých nebo měkkých jídel

 What is its purpose?